 Next, you need to build the shade elements for the pergola.
 Use 2×6 beams to build the rafters.
 Mark the cut lines to the slats and make the notches with a circular saw.
 Smooth the recesses with a chisel and cut the ends in a decorative manner.

 Continue the backyard project by attaching the rafters to the support beams.
 Place the rafters equally-spaced, as described in the diagram.
-Drill pilot holes through the rafters and secure them to the support beams using 4 1/2″ screws.
+Drill pilot holes through the rafters and secure them to the support beams using 4 1/2″ screws or rafter ties.

 Fit the 2×4 rails to the front and back faces of the pergola.
 Drill pilot holes through the rails and secure them to the posts using 2 1/2″ screws.
 Leave no gaps between the components and align the edges with great care.